Assault Charges in Saskatchewan

 Our experienced criminal defence lawyers have successfully defended serious allegations of assault and other forms of violence at trial, to secure acquittals for our clients in cases where they have been charged in Saskatoon and across Saskatchewan with assault, assault causing bodily harm, assault with a weapon, aggravated assault, etc.

 If you have been charged with assault you should consult with an experienced Saskatoon assault lawyer.
-So stop worrying and contact an experienced Saskatoon assault lawyer for a free consultation now.

 What is an assault?